MySQL can be an intimidating program. All of the commands have to be

 - Create more entries.
 You can create multiple entries using a single command.
 To enter the next three states, use the following command:

-INSERT INTO states (id, state, population) VALUES (NULL, ‘Alaska’, ‘731449’), (NULL, ‘Arizona’, ‘6553255’), (NULL, ‘Arkansas’, ‘2949131’);
+INSERT INTO states (id, state, population) VALUES (NULL, ‘Alaska’, ‘731449’), (NULL, ‘Arizona’, ‘6553255’), (NULL, ‘Arkansas’, ‘2949131’);.
+This will create a table that looks like the following:

 - Create more entries.
 You can create multiple entries using a single command.
 To enter the next three states, use the following command: